 The Iranian regime also has an appalling record in terms of fundamental freedoms and human rights which are systematically and massively violated as regularly signaled by the UN General Assembly and the Council of Human Rights in Geneva.

-On 15 July 2013, the Security Council met to hear the report of the 1737 Committee, chaired by Australia.
-The President of the Committee deplored once again the pursuit by Iran of its nuclear activities, and its violation of the arms embargo and the nuclear nonproliferation and ballistic rules.
+On 12 December 2013, the Security Council met to hear the report of the 1737 Committee, chaired by Australia.
+The President of the Committee deplored once again the pursuit by Iran of its nuclear activities in violation of the Council’s resolutions.

 The complete timeline of events here.